xrdocs-migration/SONiC/_blogs/sonic_gnmi.md

 #### Connecting the dots

-Lets track down the gnmi subsystem and order to understand how it starts what configuration is expected from us
+Lets track down the gnmi subsystem and order to understand how it starts and what configuration is expected.

-Being on a SONiC system looks at the running containers and search for telemetry (old name) or gnmi (new name)
+Start by identifying the container associated with gNMI.
+Since SONiC uses Docker containers for its various subsystems, we can use the `docker ps` command and search for telemetry (old name) or gnmi (new name)

 ```diff
   docker ps